30 Mar 2017

 But nothing to worry about so much, your body will take from the moment you left smoking around 14 days to detox.
 I need you to allow your body that much time.

-To relax your body and help in detoxification, have massages, sauna/steam, moderate cardio training,a lot of good sleep and healthy food.
+To detoxification and help your body to recover have massages, sauna/steam, moderate cardio training, weight lifting, Pilates, Pilardio, a lot of good sleep and healthy food.
 It'll help you in cleaning your system.

 And believe me, after 14 days you'll be fine.
 Do not go for replacements like chewing gum, extra sweet food, nicotine plasters or gums or the pipes which are a cigarette replacement.
 They all are not really beneficial but just new products in the market to misguide you.